StevenG0211/k6-performance-testing-demo/README.md

 5. **Reuse Utilities** - Create reusable functions for common operations
 6. **Type Safety** - Leverage TypeScript for better code quality
 7. **Review Reports** - Always check HTML reports for detailed performance insights

+## GitHub Actions Sample (Optional)

+A reference workflow lives in `.github/workflows/k6-tests.yml`.
+It demonstrates how to run the bundled tests sequentially and upload HTML report artifacts, but it is intentionally scoped to a dummy branch so it will not execute unless you opt in.

 ## Resources